 What do you have coming up for fashion weeks and beyond?

-We are working on a really exciting project for fashion week in September so definitely keep an eye out!
+We are working on a really exciting project for fashion week so definitely keep an eye out!
 As for beyond, who knows….

 ©Photographs courtesy of Phannatiq